 Coronavirus: Britons in quarantine on cruise ship criticise government

-Feb 18, 2020the diamond princess is the largest
+Feb 18, 2020The Diamond Princess is the largest

 coronavirus

-every country except the UK can I tell you UK how does this really make me feel?It feels like we've forgotten that they don't really care about us and don't really want us to come home.
-A spokesman for the Ministry of Foreign Affairs said that we are urgent.
-Speaking with the authorities in Japan and the UK, we are working around the clock to ensure the well-being of British citizens on board.
-The situation on board the Diamond Princess is serious.
-There are only a few hundred cases in China.
-Now there are more than 68,000. the vast majority here in Hubei province and there are more questions about the Chinese authorities' handling of the epidemic it was learned that President Xi Jingping chaired a meeting on how to deal with the crisis on January 7 well before everyone else The world and the Chinese public even knew a crisis was coming, but maybe there was also some hope today or with the third consecutive drop in the number of new cases reported, it's too early to tell what that means for the trajectory of the illness and certainly for those on the front lines overwhelmed and exhausted there is still no respite Tom Cheshire Sky News Beijing
+There are only a few hundred cases.
+In China there are now more than 68,000. the vast majority here in Hubei province and there are more questions about the Chinese authorities' handling of the epidemic, it emerged that President Xi Jingping chaired a meeting on how to address the crisis on January 7, long before the The rest of the world and the Chinese public even knew a crisis was coming, but perhaps there was also some hope today or with the third consecutive drop in the number of new cases reported, it is too early to know what that means for the trajectory of the illness and certainly for those on the front line it is overwhelmed and exhausted, there is still no respite Tom Cheshire Sky News Beijing

 If you have any copyright issue, please Contact